-- Pacey Foster, Assistant Professor of Management
+- Pacey Foster, Associate Professor of Management

 Professor Foster's research explores how social and organizational networks help individuals and businesses manage complex decision-making and selection processes in creative industries.
 His early research explored how nightclub talent buyers use their social networks to manage the uncertainties and risks associated with selecting bands.

-- Varhese George, Assistant Professor of Management
+- Varghese George, Assistant Professor of Management

 Professor George’s research interests involve the strategic implications of innovation, locus of innovation, and in particular the linkages of firms to the sources of innovation arising outside their boundaries.

-- Arthur Goldsmith, Associate Dean
+- Arthur Goldsmith, Special Assistant to the Dean

 Professor Goldsmith’s areas of research expertise involve international development, African politics and economics, international business.